Jontsu/huffmanLZ/documentation/implementation.md

 - Huffman tree is built from character frequencies, using a priority queue (minheap) to position less frequent characters at the bottom.
 - Huffman codes are generated based on tree positions, assigning shorter codes to more frequent characters.
 - Characters are replaced with their corresponding Huffman codes for compression.
-- Compressed data is padded with zeros to make it a multiple of 8 bits.
-The number of padding bits is stored as the first byte (leftmost) of the compressed data.
+- Compressed data is padded with zeros on the left side to make it a multiple of 8 bits if necessary.
+The number of padding bits is stored separately and used during decompression.
 - Decompression is done by traversing the Huffman tree using the Huffman codes, starting from the root and moving left for '0' and right for '1', until a terminal leaf node is reached.
 - Time complexity for Huffman algorithm is O(n log n) where n is the size of the data.
 Building the Huffman tree takes O(n log n), while encoding and decoding takes O(n).
 Although encoding and decoding are linear, the tree building step dominates, making the overall time complexity O(n log n).